 Plan B, a subsidiary of the Company, entered into a business loan agreement, prior to being acquired by the Company, with Tri Counties Bank dated March 14, 2014, in the original amount of \$131 bearing interest at 4.95%.
-The loan agreement called for monthly payments of \$2 and was scheduled to mature on March 14, 2019.
-Proceeds from the loan were used to purchase a pile driver and related equipment and is secured by the equipment.
+The loan agreement called for monthly payments of \$2 and matured on March 14, 2019.
+Proceeds from the loan were used to purchase a pile driver and related equipment and was secured by the equipment.
 The loan was fully paid off during the year ended December 31, 2019.

 Plan B entered into a business loan agreement prior to being acquired by the Company, with Tri Counties Bank dated April 9, 2014, in the original amount of \$250 bearing interest at 4.95%.
-The loan agreement calls for monthly payments of \$5 and was scheduled to mature on April 9, 2019.
-Proceeds from the loan were used to purchase racking inventory and related equipment.
-The loan was secured by the inventory and equipment.
+The loan agreement called for monthly payments of \$5 and matured on April 9, 2019.
+Proceeds from the loan were used to purchase racking inventory and related equipment and was secured by the inventory and equipment.
 The loan was fully paid off during the year ended December 31, 2019.

 On January 5, 2016, the Company entered into a loan agreement for the acquisition of a pile driver in the principal amount of \$182 bearing interest at 5.5%.
-The loan agreement calls for monthly payments of \$4 and is scheduled to mature on January 15, 2020.
-The loan is secured by the equipment.
-The outstanding balance at December 31, 2019, is \$4.
+The loan agreement called for monthly payments of \$4 and matured on January 15, 2020.
+The loan was secured by the pile driver.
+At December 31, 2020, there was no remaining loan balance.

 On September 8, 2016, the Company entered into a loan agreement for the acquisition of a pile driver in the principal amount of \$174 bearing interest at 5.5%.
-The loan agreement calls for monthly payments of \$4 and is scheduled to mature on September 15, 2020.
-The loan is secured by the equipment.
-The outstanding balance at December 31, 2019, is \$36.
+The loan agreement called for monthly payments of \$4 and matured on September 15, 2020.
+The loan was secured by the pile driver.
+At December 31, 2020, there was no remaining loan balance.

 On November 14, 2016, the Company entered into a 0% interest loan agreement for the acquisition of an excavator in the principal amount of \$59.
-The loan agreement calls for monthly payments of \$1 and is scheduled to mature on November 13, 2020.
-The loan is secured by the equipment.
-The outstanding balance at December 31, 2019, is \$13.
+The loan agreement called for monthly payments of \$1 and matured on November 13, 2020.
+The loan was secured by the excavator.
+At December 31, 2020, there was no remaining loan balance.

 On December 23, 2016, the Company entered into a loan agreement for the acquisition of modular office systems and related furniture in the principal amount of \$172 bearing interest at 4.99%.
-The loan agreement calls for 16 quarterly payments of \$12 and is scheduled to mature in September 2020.
-The loan is secured by the equipment.
-The outstanding balance at December 31, 2019, is \$35.
+The loan agreement called for 16 quarterly payments of \$12 and matured in September 2020.
+The loan was secured by the modular office systems and related furniture.
+At December 31, 2020, there was no remaining loan balance.

-As of December 31, 2019 and 2018, loans payable are summarized as follows:
+As of December 31, 2020 and 2019, loans payable are summarized as follows:

-2019 2018 3
+2020 2019

-Business loan agreement dated March 14, 2014 7

-Business loan agreement dated April 9, 2014 - 19

-Equipment notes payable 88 241
+Equipment notes payable 88

-Subtotal 88 267

-Less: Current position (88) (179)
+Less: Current portion - (88)

-Long-term position \$ - \$ 88
+Long-term portion \$ - \$ -